 St. James men meet in the classroom above Green Hall each Monday evening at 6:30 pm for an hour to discuss various Christian topics.
 Prep time for class is about one hour per week.

-The Rector holds a forum on Sunday mornings between the 9 & 11 am services.
+From time to time throughout the year, the Rector holds a forum on Sunday mornings between the 9 & 11 am services.
 This group meets in the Chapel.

 Small Groups Study & Fellowship